OmPreetham/games/README.md

 13. **US States Game:** An educational game to help players learn and identify all the US states on a map.

 And many more games to come!
 Feel free to explore, play, and modify these games to enhance your coding skills.
-Each game may have its own set of rules and instructions, so make sure to check their respective README files for more details.
+Each game may have its own set of rules and instructions.

 ## How to Play